 “…in Tralles a boy, gazing at an image of Mercury in water, sang the things that were to happen in one hundred and sixty verses to those who asked him about the outcome of the Mithridatic War in a magical consultation.”

-This branch of divination proved so important that it was given a separate name and there arose from it the divination of fountains whose waters were frequently visited.
+This branch of divination proved so valuable that it was given a separate name and there arose from it the divination of fountains whose waters were frequently visited.

 A custom of ancient Germanic tribes was to throw newborn children into the Rhine.
-It was thought if the child was of spurious parenthood he would drown, but if he was legitimate he would swim.
+It was thought if the child were of spurious parenthood he would drown, but if he were legitimate, he would swim.
 Such a custom appears to be a precursor of the 17th century custom of “swimming witches” perhaps related to the Anglo-Saxon law of trial by water.

-In a fifth method of hydromancy mysterious words are pronounced over a glass of water, then observations are made of its spontaneous ebullience.
+In the fifth method of hydromancy, strange words are pronounced over a glass of water, then observations are made of its spontaneous ebullience.

 The seventh method of water ITC was cited by Clemens Alexandrinus who claimed that women of Germany watched the whirls and courses of rivers for prognostic interpretations.
-The identical fact was mentioned by J. L. Vives in his Commentary upon St. Augustine.
+J. L. Vives mentioned the identical fact in his Commentary upon St. Augustine.